 • The gap could be closed by explicitly specifying the entrepreneurial skills and attributes among the learning outcomes in the core REM courses to guide the lecturers on the need to deepen the learning of such skills in the teaching.
 Again this presents the need to train the lecturers on the rudiments of teaching/implementing the improved and entrepreneurial REM curriculum.
-7. How does the teaching of REM • The real estate surveying profession is inherently entrepreneurial but the training in the university programme is not effectively entrepreneurial.
-This implies a possible gap between the standards for REM education and the university curricula that implement enable students become the programme.
+7. How does the teaching of REM enable students become • The real estate surveying profession is inherently entrepreneurial but the training in the university programme is not effectively entrepreneurial.
+This implies a possible gap between the standards for REM education and the university curricula that implement the programme.
 The gaps are in the nature of the university curricula for REM programmes being deficient in entrepreneurial contents and weak in delivery of entrepreneurial training. entrepreneurial on graduation • This presents the need for the review of the traditional curricula for REM education from 1997 MAS that is implemented by most universities to 2007 BMAS to integrate entrepreneurial contents.
 Even the BMAS 2007 still needs to be improved to bring it to the current international best practice standards.
 Furthermore, there is need to implement a discipline based entrepreneurship education to enable the training of students on how to be entrepreneurial in the context of REM discipline 9.
-Assessment • In relation to RQ2 the assessment criteria reflects a gap in assessment of learning outcomes which tends to assess students practices learning of contents and less of what the learner can do with the knowledge.
+Assessment practices • In relation to RQ2 the assessment criteria reflects a gap in assessment of learning outcomes which tends to assess students learning of contents and less of what the learner can do with the knowledge.
 The gap could emanate from the curriculum design that does not explicitly specify the learning outcomes thereby leading to poor interpretation and implementation by emphasizing on end term/semester examinations as a means of performance assessment.
-This has implication for also emphasizing students' performance in coursework activities through lab/studio reports, problem solving assignments, oral presentations, students' self- assessments etc. In the assessment of learning outcomes.
-10. Learning/ • The result shows that the skills-set required by the standards for REM education in Nigeria universities are not adequately Graduate reinforced in the implementation of the REM education.
-In effect there is a gap which is in the nature of a difference between the outcomes from set standards (NUC BMAS) and the LTA practices in the traditional curriculum that implements the standards. effective REM • The implication of the result is that the students graduating from the programme are not adequately equipped to manifest education deficient in entrepreneurial skills-set, business enterprise management and ICT skills relevant to real estate practice in the world of work. • In the opinion of the REM practitioners the young REM graduates do not effectively demonstrate the valuation skills-set in practice.
+This has implication for also emphasizing students' performance in coursework activities through lab/studio reports, problem solving assignments, oral presentations, students' self-assessments etc. in the assessment of learning outcomes.
+10. Learning/ Graduate outcomes from effective REM education The result shows that the skills-set required by the standards for REM education in Nigeria universities are not adequately reinforced in the implementation of the REM education.
+In effect there is a gap which is in the nature of a difference between the set standards (NUC BMAS) and the LTA practices in the traditional curriculum that implements the standards.
+The implication of the result is that the students graduating from the programme are not adequately equipped to manifest graduate outcomes expected from effective REM education.
+For instance the REM graduates from the traditional curriculum are deficient in entrepreneurial skills-set, business enterprise management and ICT skills relevant to real estate practice in the world of work.
+In the opinion of the REM practitioners the young REM graduates do not effectively demonstrate the valuation skills-set in practice.
 The young graduates' demonstration of the entrepreneurial skills-set is also weak.
-In effect the REM young graduates manifest gaps in demonstration of valuation and entrepreneurial skills-sets. -
+In effect the REM young graduates manifest gaps in demonstration of valuation and entrepreneurial skills-sets.